Birth Order Theory: Insights Into Your Personality

 - Biological: Children inherit many traits and features from their parents.
 These include intelligence, courage, and physical features.

-- Social: By interacting with others in an individual's social circle, children learn behaviors and thought patterns from the experiences.
+- Social: By interacting with others in an individual's social circle, children learn behaviors and thought patterns from their experiences.

 - Cultural: A child growing up within a culture consciously or unconsciously adopts traits consistent with the culture's beliefs and norms.